inadvertently/mtz-client-css/README.md

 # mtz-client-css
 mtz is a krunker.io client that's users **must** download in order to use.
 Oops not anymore

-- Use any extension that allows you to implement Custom CSS for a websit.
+- Use any extension that allows you to implement Custom CSS for a website.
 Highly recommend **User CSS**

 - Paste the code into wherever it asks you to or simply import the file.